Important information and instructions for patients to follow after weight loss surgery:

 Your ability to resume pre-surgery levels of activity will vary according to your physical condition, the nature of the activity and the type of weight loss surgery.
 Many patients return to full pre-surgery levels of activity within six weeks of their procedure.
 Patients who have had a minimally invasive laparoscopic procedure may be able to return to those activities within a few weeks.

 It is strongly advised that women of childbearing age use the most effective forms of birth control during the first 16 to 24 months after weight loss surgery.
 The added demands pregnancy places on your body and the potential for fetal damage make this a most important requirement.

 Although the short-term effects of weight loss surgery are well understood, there are still questions to be answered about the long-term effects on nutrition and body systems.
 Nutritional deficiencies that occur over the course of many years will need to be studied.
 Over time, you will need periodic checks for anemia (low red blood cell count) and Vitamin B12, folate and iron levels.
-Follow-up tests will initially be conducted every three to six months or as needed, and then every one to two years.
+Follow-up tests will initially be conducted every three to six months or as needed and every one to two years thereafter.

 Weight loss is often a long, emotional journey.
-We created this newsletter, SlimmerU, so you aon't have to take that journey alone.
+We created the SlimmerU newsletter so you don't have to take that journey alone.
 You'll find the latest weight loss news, insider tips and best practices to help you succeed.
-You can download the latest SlimmerU newsletter, and read previous issues here.
+You can download the latest SlimmerU newsletter and read previous issues here.

 Slimmer You, a free app is available at the Apple App Store and Google Play.
 You can use this app to document your journey, access our dietician, access the program director, register for support groups, track your nutrition and more!